philnewm/blog-articles/CI in GitHub Actions/Molecule CI in GitHub Actions.md

 ### Workflow Implementation

-I'll provide the provide the workflow `.yml` file here in snippets and explain below them what they do.
-Luckily YAML files are written in a very human readable way.
+I'll provide the provide the workflow `.yml` file here in snippets and explain briefly below them what they do.
+Fortunately the human readable and simple structure of YAML should make understanding them pretty straight foward.
+@@TODO explain usage shell scripts due to ubuntu runner

 @@TODO switch to blog CI files
 ```reference